UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: RESULTS AND DISCUSSION

 Figure~\ref{fig: acc_vs_snr_sim} shows the test accuracy of the model versus SNR for simulated data.
 Figure~\ref{fig: acc_vs_snr_hw} shows the test accuracy of the model versus SNR for hardware-captured data.
-In both cases, the test dataset for each SNR contains a combination of all possible values of $N_{UE} = \{0, 1, 2, \dots, 12\}$.
+In both cases, the test dataset for each SNR contains a combination of all possible values of $\Tilde{N}_{UE} = \{0, 1, 2, \dots, 12\}$.
 Both Figures~\ref{fig: acc_vs_snr_sim} and~\ref{fig: acc_vs_snr_hw} show that model accuracy increases with SNR.
-For the simulated data, the model significantly outperforms the DFT algorithm for all values of $\Delta$.
+For the simulated data, the model significantly outperforms the DFT-based correlation algorithm for all values of $\Delta$.

-For the hardware captured data, when $\Delta = 0$, the model performs slightly better than the DFT algorithm.
-But as the SNR increases, the accuracies of the model and that of the DFT algorithm converge.
+For the hardware-captured data, when $\Delta = 0$, the model performs slightly better than the DFT-based correlation algorithm.
+However, as the SNR increases, the accuracy of the model and that of the DFT-based correlation algorithm converge.
 This is because $\Delta = 0$ constitutes a best-case scenario in which both algorithms are aided by the fact that the receiver knows exactly how many UEs are multiplexed.
-At higher values of $\Delta$, the convergence is not seen, and the NN model shows a significant gain compared to the DFT algorithm.
+At higher values of $\Delta$, the convergence is not seen, and the NN model shows a significant gain compared to the DFT-based correlation algorithm.